trq/Gen/README.md

 By default Gen expects to find the following structure within the source directory:

 ```
 ├── assets     - All contents are recursively copied into the destination directory. *(Optional)*
-├── content         - .twig files within here will be processed and the directories and .html pages produced will be copied into the destination directory.
+├── content    - .twig files processed, directories and .html pages produced copied into the destination.
 ├── extensions - Twig extensions.
-Any extension in here is autoloaded before templates are processed. *(Optional)*
+Any extension here is autoloaded as templates are processed. *(Optional)*
 └── templates  - Contains reusable .twig template partials.
 ```
 An Example
 ===